 It’s important to listen to your body.

 I hopefully don’t have to state the obvious, but if you can cut caffeine out of your diet altogether, by all means, go for it!
 I’m just not quite there yet.

 I’m not a huge fan of lots of supplements, but there are a few which speed up the healing process in your gut.
-I have linked the exact products I use.
+I have linked the exact products I use:

-- Metamucil (adding fiber to my diet did wonders, check out my Metamucil review)
+- Metamucil: Adding fiber to my diet did wonders; check out my Metamucil review.

-- Glycine and L-Proline (have you heard of bone broth? these are the healing ingredients in bone broth)
+- Glycine and L-Proline: Have you heard of bone broth?
+These are the healing ingredients in bone broth.

-If this was helpful, or you know someone that this article might help, please share it!
+If this was helpful, or you know someone that this article might help, please share it.